smirarab/sepp/README.TIPP.md

 -------------------
 TIPP is a part of the SEPP distribution package.
 First install SEPP.
 Once done, do the following.

-1. Clone (or download and unzip) the reference dataset available at [https://github.com/shahnidhi/TIPP_reference_package](https://github.com/shahnidhi/TIPP_reference_package).
+1. Download and decompress the reference dataset available at [https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz](https://obj.umiacs.umd.edu/tipp/tipp2-refpkg.tar.gz).
 2. Set the environment variables (`REFERENCE` and `BLAST`) that will be used to create the configuration file.
 The environmental variable can be set using the following command (shell-dependent):
     `export VARIABLE_NAME=/path/to/file` (bash shell)
     `setenv VARIABLE_NAME /path/to/file` (tcsh shell)